 XCHEM is a solution for an all-electron ab-initio calculation of the electronic continuum of molecular systems.
 XCHEM combines the tools of quantum chemistry (as implemented in Molcas) and scattering theory to accurately account for electron correlation in the single-ionization continuum of atoms, small and medium-size molecules.

-The validity of the XChem approach has been demonstrated, among others, by the first observation of
+The validity of the XChem approach has been demonstrated, among others, in publications (1), (2) and (3) listed below.

 A detailed description of XChem potential applicability in chemistry and biology can be found in a recent review article arising from the XCHEM project.(4)